aitezera/dracord/README.md

 - [ ] Login through email and password (rather than token)
 - [ ] 2FA support
 - [ ] Websocket support (listening for event types from Discord to make changes live and such, like typing indication etc)
+- [ ] Fix the naming conventions used throughout the source code.
+(This is just something I want myself)

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:

-- You have the following libraries installed either through a package manager or your OS of choice.
+- Install the following libraries either through a package manager or your OS of choice.
   ```
   SDL2
   SDL2_Image